 I feel that I should also mention I've gotten messages from people about how "this game is easy if you just use savestates".
 Well, yes; being able to rewind your session to an earlier state until things go in your favor makes any game easier, but I feel that that's not exactly in keeping with the spirit of being a gamer.
 To me, being a gamer means mastering games the way they were intended to be played - the way they're given to you by the developers.
-Sure, one can breeze through Ghosts n' Goblins or Ninja Gaiden or Battletoads in an hour or two using by Game Genie codes and saving constantly, but that really doesn't give you a sense of accomplishment or allow you to build any genuine skill.
+Sure, one can breeze through Ghosts n' Goblins or Ninja Gaiden or Battletoads in an hour or two by using Game Genie codes and save-stating constantly, but that really doesn't give you a sense of accomplishment or allow you to build any genuine skill.
 If I want to beat a game, I'll put in the investment and do it legit.
 In Hoshi wo Miru Hito's case, though, it's not even so much a matter of whether one can beat the game with or without external help, but whether they should even bother.
 And given the complete lack of care employed in its creation, I say that the worst thing one can do is reward the developers by putting more attention and effort into their game than they ever did.

 (But hey, if you want to show me up on that, feel free to have a shot at the Hoshi wo Miru Hito Challenge!)